Linh91/CV/README.md

 ## Ngoc Linh Sammy Ha

 An enthusiastic and driven individual who is able to rise up to challenges outside of her comfort zone.
-A keen learner with a desire for developing my programming and problem solving skills.
+A keen learner with a desire for developing her programming and problem solving skills.

 My thirst for knowledge lead me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
 I decided programming would be the future for me and began my journey with Makers Academy.